kwojtasinski-repo/Project_Restaurant_Angular_GO/README.md

 ## Introduction

 A simple app where you can order food.
 The application has a login system and is mostly based on cookies.
 Users authenticate to the app with an email address and password.
 Each user has own role.
-Admin role allows to add, delete, modifidied products.
+Admin role allows to add, delete, modify products.

 ## Install developer environment